aberry273/Accelerate.Net/src/Services/Accelerate.Services.InMemoryEventBus/readme.md

+# NOT USED - CURRENTLY NOT IN USE
 # Overview
 This is a service to run locally to enable event bus capabilities through MassTransit This should be replaced with RabbitMQ in product in a distributed setup